 Information sharing under this Agreement will only occur where the following test is met:

-NZ Police may request Information from IR and IR may share Information with NZ Police in response to that request, or IR may proactively share Information with NZ Police, where:
+A Requesting Agency may request Information from IR and IR may share Information with a Requesting Agency in response to that request, or IR may proactively share Information with a Requesting Agency, where:

-NZ Police (if requesting) or IR (if proactively sharing) has reasonable grounds to suspect that a Serious Crime has been, is being, or will be, committed; and
+A Requesting Agency (if requesting) or IR (if proactively sharing) has reasonable grounds to suspect that a Serious Crime has been, is being, or will be, committed; and

-NZ Police (if requesting) or IR (if proactively sharing) has reasonable grounds to suspect that the Information is relevant to the prevention, detection or investigation of, or is evidence of, a Serious Crime; and
+A Requesting Agency (if requesting) or IR (if proactively sharing) has reasonable grounds to suspect that the Information is relevant to the prevention, detection or investigation of, or is evidence of, a Serious Crime; and

-IR determines that the Information is readily available within IR and that it is reasonable, practicable and in the public interest to provide the Information to NZ Police.
+IR determines that the Information is readily available within IR and that it is reasonable, practicable and in the public interest to provide the Information to the Requesting Agency.

 As noted above, this Information may relate to Persons that may be involved in or otherwise connected to a Serious Crime as well as Persons with whom they have or have had a relationship (for example, family members or Associates).

 The Information may relate to such offending as, for example, investor fraud, money laundering or drug manufacturing or distribution.
 This is an indicative list only for the purposes of illustration.

+For the avoidance of doubt, a Requesting Agency may proactively share information that it holds in relation to Serious Crime with IR in accordance with relevant provisions of legislation that it administers (such as section 36 of the Serious Fraud Office Act 1990) or the information privacy principles contained in section 19 of the Privacy Act 2018.
+Any agreed operational arrangements in relation to the sharing of such information will be specified in a separate memorandum of understanding between the Requesting Agency and IR.

-The parties involved and the lead agency
+The Parties involved and the lead agency

-As indicated above, this Agreement is between NZ Police and IR.
+As indicated above, this Agreement is between NZ Police, NZ Customs, SFO and IR.
 IR is the lead agency.

 Description of information to be shared between the Parties

-IR will only share Information with NZ Police where the test for sharing in clause 4 above has been met.
+IR will only share Information with a Requesting Agency where the relevant test for sharing in clause 4 above has been met.

-NZ Police may request that IR share information falling within the categories in Row 1 of the table below and IR may share such information in response to a request.
-In making such a request of IR, NZ Police may itself need to share certain information (such as identifying details) with IR, to enable IR to process the request and/or for IR to assess whether relevant parts of the test are met.
+A Requesting Agency may request that IR share Information falling within the categories in Row 1 of the table below and IR may share such Information in response to a request.
+In making such a request of IR, a Requesting Agency may itself need to share certain Information (such as identifying details and grounds for the request) with IR, to enable IR to process the request and/or for IR to assess whether relevant parts of the test are met.

+The information that a Requesting Agency may share with IR can include:

+[Insert]

-IR may proactively share information described in Row 2 of the table below.
-This means that IR may proactively share information that could otherwise be requested by NZ Police under Row 1, and any other information discovered by IR in the course of carrying out its usual functions and duties (however discovered) with NZ Police when the test is met.
+IR may proactively share Information described in Row 2 of the table below.
+This means that IR may proactively share Information that could otherwise be requested by a Requesting Agency under Row 1, and any other Information discovered by IR in the course of carrying out its usual functions and duties (however discovered) with a Requesting Agency when the test is met.

-The information that IR may share with NZ Police can include:
+The information that IR may share with a Requesting Agency can include: